polyfem/polyfem/README.md

 Compilation
 -----------

 All the C++ dependencies required to build the code are included.
-It should work on Windows, macOS and Linux, and it should build out of the box with CMake:
+It should work on Windows, macOS, and Linux, and it should build out-of-the-box with CMake:

     mkdir build
     cd build
     cmake ..
     make -j4

-On Linux `zenity` is required for the file dialog window to work.
-On macOS and Windows the native windows are used directly.
+On Linux, `zenity` is required for the file dialog window to work.
+On macOS and Windows, the native windows are used directly.

 ### Optional
-The formula for higher order bases are optionally computed at CMake time using an external python script.
-Consequently, PolyFEM might requires a working installation of Python and some additional packages in order to build correctly:
+The formula for higher-order bases is optionally computed at CMake time using an external python script.
+Consequently, PolyFEM might requires a working installation of Python and some additional packages to build correctly:

 - `numpy` and `sympy` (optional)
 - `quadpy` (optional)